Science in Australia Gender Equity at Swinburne

 Swinburne is enhancing gender equity and diversity by participating in the Science in Australia Gender Equity (SAGE) Pilot Program.

 Currently, women comprise more than half of science PhD graduates and early career researchers in Australia, but only 17 per cent of senior academics in Australian universities and research institutes.

-Science and engineering will shape the future of our world and we’re committed to advancing the careers of women in these fields.
+Science, technology and engineering will shape the future of our world and we’re committed to advancing the careers of women in these fields.

 What is SAGE?

 SAGE is a national program that promotes gender equity and diversity in science, technology, engineering, mathematics and medicine (STEMM).

 The initiative was established to pilot the UK’s Athena SWAN Charter in Australia.
 Launched in 2015, SAGE is a partnership between the Australian Academy of Science and the Australian Academy of Technology and Engineering.

 Building on the success of the UK Athena Swan Charter, SAGE is adapting its accreditation framework for use in Australia in the STEMM higher education and research sector.

 Athena SWAN is a mechanism for gender equity, providing a framework in which to plan and undertake concrete work to create structural and cultural change for gender equity.
 It addresses system and structural barriers, as well as culture, that hinder participation and advancement of women and minority groups in organisations – making it an effective enabling mechanism for transformational change.

 Swinburne is one of more than 40 Australian institutions taking part in the two-year pilot program of the successful UK Athena SWAN accreditation program.
 There are 10 principles of the Athena SWAN charter to which we’ve committed.